Basque Colombians

 A Basque Colombian (Vasco-Colombiano, Eusko-Kolonbiar) is a person or resident born in Colombia of Basque descent.
 The term "Basque" may refer to ethnic Basques who immigrated to Colombia from the Basque Country.

 Basques in the Paisa Region

 The presence of Basque ancestry in the Paisa Region is exhibited by the proliferation of Basque surnames.
 Some scholars point out that this may be one of the regions of South America with the greatest concentration of ancestry from the Iberian region.
-The Basques began to arrive in Antioquia during the seventeenth century.